ONIGIRIIII/Cyclist-Dashboard/README.md

-# Cyclistic Bike-Share Case Study: Converting Casual Riders to Annual Members
+# Cyclistic Case Study: Converting Casual Riders to Annual Members

 ## 📊 Project Overview

-This repository contains a comprehensive data analysis case study for Cyclistic, a bike-share company in Chicago.
+This repository contains a comprehensive data analysis case study for Cyclistic, a bike share company in Chicago.
 As a junior data analyst on the marketing team, I analyzed user behavior patterns to develop strategic recommendations for converting casual riders into annual members, ultimately driving revenue growth.

 **Analysis Period:** January 2025 - August 2025
 **Primary Goal:** Increase annual membership conversions to maximize revenue